Ighareeb/Backend-Development-fCC/mongoDB-mongoose/README.md

 ## Use model.find() to Search Your Database

 (In its simplest usage), <ModelName.find()> accepts a query document (a JSON object) as the first argument, then a callback.
 It returns an array of matches.
 It supports an extremely wide range of search options.
+**Use modelName.findOne() to Return a Single Matching Document from Your Database behaves like Model.find(), but it returns only one document i.e. 'object' (not an array), even if there are multiple items.
+It is especially useful when searching by properties that you have declared as unique.
+**Use model.findById() to Search Your Database By _id When saving a document, MongoDB automatically adds the field_id, and set it to a unique alphanumeric key.
+Searching by _id is an extremely frequent operation, so Mongoose provides a dedicated method for it.